The 100+ Best Virtual Tours and Field Trips for Kids and Students [2021]

 For more information, visit its website.

-Oceanogràfic de Valencia (Valencia, Spain)
+5. Oceanogràfic de Valencia (Valencia, Spain)

 Visit Europe’s finest and most futuristic marine complex from home!
-Composed of 9 elegant underwater towers designed by the famous Spanish architect Félix Candela, you may be just as impressed with the avant-garde architecture as you are with 500+ different species swimming around.
+Comprised of 9 elegant underwater towers designed by the famous Spanish architect Félix Candela, you may be just as impressed with the avant-garde architecture as you are with 500+ different species swimming around.

-Take your own virtual tour here.
+Take your own virtual tour.

-S.E.A.
+6. S.E.A.
 Aquarium (Sentosa Island, Singapore)

 The S.E.A.
 Aquarium is the world’s second-largest aquarium and is home to the world’s largest collection of manta rays in captivity, including the unique giant oceanic manta ray.
 With 49 different habitats to explore, you could spend all day here.

-Famous Landmarks with Virtual Tours
+30 Famous Landmarks With Virtual Tours

-The Alamo (San Antonio, Texas)
+1. The Alamo (San Antonio, Texas)

 Experience The Alamo in this high-quality virtual tour.

-Amazon Rainforest (Brazil)
+2. Amazon Rainforest (Brazil)

-Fortunately, there is an incredibly in-depth, educational VR experience available courtesy of Conservation International.
+Fortunately, there is an incredibly in-depth educational VR experience available courtesy of Conservation International.

-Boston Public Garden (Boston, Massachusetts)
+3. Boston Public Garden (Boston, Massachusetts)

-Buckingham Palace (London, England)
+4. Buckingham Palace (London, England)

-Buckingham Palace, in London, England is the official residence of the Queen, as well as the administrative headquarters of the monarchy of the United Kingdom.
+Buckingham Palace in London, England is the official residence of the Queen, as well as the administrative headquarters of the monarchy of the United Kingdom.

-Burj Khalifa (Dubai, United Arab Emirates)
+5. Burj Khalifa (Dubai, United Arab Emirates)

 Measuring in at 2,722 feet tall, the Burj Khalifa in Dubai has held the record of the world’s tallest building since it was completed in 2009.